Miriam Pratt: Later life

-Pratt left the WSPU when the organisation stopped its campaigning for suffrage and its leadership pivoted into support for the First World War.
+Pratt left the WSPU when the organisation supported the First World War and suspended campaigning for the vote.
 She returned to Norwich and married Bernard Francis on 19 May 1915.
-He had been a member of the Men's League For Women's Suffrage and joined the Royal Engineers early in WWI, reaching the rank of Lieutenant.
+He had been a member of the Men's League For Women's Suffrage and joined the Royal Engineers early in the war, reaching the rank of lieutenant.

-In 1936, William Ward (the uncle in the court case), died and left his niece, now called Miriam Francis, a half share of his property.
-By then she had moved to London and worked as an Assistant Company Secretary.
+In 1936, William Ward (her uncle), died and left his niece, now called Miriam Francis, a half share of his property.
+By then she had moved to London and worked as an assistant company secretary.

-Pratt died age 82 in 1975 in Horton Hospital in Epsom, Surrey.
+Pratt died age 82 in 1975 in Horton Hospital, a psychiatric hospital in Epsom, Surrey.